College of Engineering, Trivandrum: General information

-On 15 February 2023, the 83-year-old College of Engineering Trivandrum (CET) scripted history and became the first State-run college to extend its campus hours till night.
-Even though the class hours from 9 a.m. to 4 p.m remained unchanged, the students benefited through unhindered access to the libraries and laboratories for research activities from 9 a.m. to 9 p.m., nearly doubling the previous working hours.
+On 15 February 2023, the 83 year old College of Engineering Trivandrum (CET) scripted history and became the first State-run college to extend its campus hours till night.
+Even though the class hours from 9 am to 4 pm remained unchanged, the students benefited through unhindered access to the libraries and laboratories for research activities from 9 am to 9 pm, nearly doubling the previous working hours.